Introduction

 Marginal posterior predictive checks

 The loo package can be used in combination with the bayesplot package for leave-one-out cross-validation marginal posterior predictive checks Gabry et al (2018).
 LOO-PIT values are cumulative probabilities for \(y_i\) computed using the LOO marginal predictive distributions \(p(y_i|y_{-i})\).
 For a good model, the distribution of LOO-PIT values should be uniform.
-In the following plot the distribution (smoothed density estimate) of the LOO-PIT values for our model (thick curve) is compared to many independently generated samples (each the same size as our dataset) from the standard uniform distribution (thin curves).
+In the following QQ-plot the LOO-PIT values for our model (y-axi) is compared to standard uniform distribution (x-axis).

 yrep <- posterior_predict(fit1)